ilanbiala/Air-Control/README.md

 [![Build Status][travis-image]][travis-url] [![Coveralls Status][coveralls-image]][coveralls-url] [![Dependency Status][daviddm-url]][daviddm-image]

+For a quick demo, take a look at the [live app](http://nodecms.herokuapp.com).

 # Setup

 Just run `npm install` and that will handle installing all the dependencies and will also run `bower install`.